distributed-system-analysis/pbench/docs/API/V1/README.md

 Some aspects of Pbench Server operation can be controlled by a user holding the `ADMIN` [role](../access_model.md) through the
-[server configuration](./server_config.md) API, including disabling the Pbench Server API while the server is undergoing maintenance, and setting a banner message accessible to clients.
+[server configuration](./server_config.md) API, including disabling the Pbench Server API while the server is undergoing maintenance and setting a banner message accessible to clients.

 ## Pbench Server resources